abinayasangeetha/sqlinjection/README.md

 ## Bypassing login field

 *The username field is vulnerable.
-Put (ganesh’ #) or (ganesh’--) in the username field and hit “Enter” to log in.
+Put (abinaya’ #) or (abinaya’--) in the username field and hit “Enter” to log in.
 We use “#” or “--” to comment everything in the query sentence that comes after the username filed telling the database to disregard the password field: (SELECT * FROM users WHERE username=’admin’ # AND password=’ ‘).
 By using line commenting, the aggressor eliminates a part of the login condition and gains access.
 This technique will make the “WHERE” clause true only for one user; in this case, it is “ganesh.”
 =================================================================*
 If you face error in registration follow the following steps in metasploitable 2: